 Amazon has revolutionized the way the world shops.
 The ‘Everything Store’ has shaken brick-and-mortar retail by offering millions of products and free shipping for members.
 Amazon now accounts for nearly half of all eCommerce purchases in the US and 5% of the entire country’s retail sales.
 So, it’s no surprise that many investors are keen to buy Amazon shares.

-On top of that, Amazon has a booming cloud services business.
+On top of that, Amazon (AMZN), listed on the NASDAQ stock exchange, has a booming cloud services business.
 Amazon Web Services controls roughly one-third of the world’s cloud infrastructure.
 Cloud computing now makes up more than 13% of the company’s total revenue, and that number will likely continue to grow as cloud computing becomes even more ubiquitous.

 If you’re looking to invest in Amazon shares but don’t know where to get started, this guide will cover everything you need to know.
 We’ll show you how to buy Amazon shares in the UK and compare five brokers you can use.
 We’ll also dive into the bull’s case for why Amazon may be a good investment so you can decide whether these shares are the right choice for your portfolio.